Carlin Canyon

 In the Beginning

-You see before the interstate came to be US 40 was the only route that spanned the state of Nevada from east to west.
+Before the interstate came to be US 40 was the only route that spanned the state of Nevada from east to west.
 Shops, motels and rest areas along the route's entirety provided service and respite from the long drive across the state.
-When I-80 was built US 40 lost its purpose and all of its shops, motels and yes... its rest areas fell to the wayside.
+When I-80 was built in the 1950s, US 40 lost its purpose and all of its shops, motels and yes... its rest areas fell to the wayside.
 What you see today is what's left of Carlin Canyon Rest Area.
-Considering that it's been out of use for thirty years, time has been patient with this place.
+Considering that it's been out of use for quite awhile time has been patient with this place.
 Today, the old rest stop serves little purpose other than a windbreak and a shaded picnic lunch away from the crowds.

-Now in terms in finding this marker, [50] can only be accessed one way ...
+Now in terms in finding Marker 50 it can only be accessed one way ...

 • - Leave I-80 at Exit 280 signed for "Carlin," and make your way to Chestnut Street (Old US 40).
 At Chestnut, make a left heading eastbound out of Carlin.
 In approximately two miles, this sign will greet you ...

-October 2014: Marker 50 after a complete reconstruction in 2014!
+And, Marker 50 after a complete reconstruction in 2015!
 This is one of 30 markers throughout the state completely re-done thanks to Battle Born 150th celebration.

 Exact Description: